jrvieira/zero-dark/README.md

 - i3
 - Rofi

-Looks great together with the Source Code Pro font, as displayed.
+Looks great with the Source Code Pro font, as displayed.